 For more great ideas on how to respond visit the We are possible website.

-NB: Please note that the full details and scope of this assessment is not known and this is therefore indicative.
+Note that the full details and scope of this assessment is not known and this is therefore indicative.

 Talk to your service providers to find out what they are doing to tackle the climate emergency (examples include setting emissions targets, delivering carbon reduction and climate resilience projects).